Yeah

 Page (Mister Mister) and Drummer Gregg Bissonette.
 I presume, I don't have

 to introduce these guys to you specialists out there.
-When you

 look at Ringo himself you think: what, this guy is supposed to be 71 years